mariahcoleno/french-language-learning-platform/dev/README.md

 # French Learning Feedback Engine

 ### Overview
-The French Learning Feedback Engine is a Flask-based application designed to help French learners improve their pronunciation and grammar.
+The French Learning Feedback Engine is a Flask-based web application designed to help French learners improve their pronunciation and grammar.
 It transcribes spoken French, identifies errors, and provides personalized audio feedback using AI-powered tools like Whisper and gTTS.

 ### Features
 - Real-time speech transcription with Whisper.